djipco/webmidi/website/api/classes/Input.md

 Adds an event listener that will trigger a function callback when the specified event is dispatched.
 The event can be **channel-specific** or **input-wide**.
 Usually, if you add a listener to an `Input` object, it is because you want to listen to an input-wide event.
-However, for convenience you can listen to channel-specific events directly on the `Input`.
+However, for convenience you can also listen to channel-specific events directly on the `Input`.
 This allows you to react to a channel-specific event no matter which channel it actually comes in on.

 If you want to listen to a channel-specific event, you are usually better off adding your listener to an [`InputChannel`](InputChannel) object.
 An array of all 16